-The financing agreements comprise \$25.0 million initial principal Series A-D debentures in calendar 2008 drawn in four tranches, \$25.0 million placement of PolyMet common shares in calendar 2019 in two tranches, \$30.0 million placement of PolyMet common shares in calendar 2010 in three tranches, \$20.0 million placement of PolyMet common shares in calendar 2011 in one tranche, and \$20.960 million purchase of PolyMet common shares in the Rights Offering.
+The financing agreements comprise \$25.0 million initial principal Series A-D debentures in calendar 2008 drawn in four tranches, \$25.0 million placement of PolyMet common shares in calendar 2009 in two tranches, \$30.0 million placement of PolyMet common shares in calendar 2010 in three tranches, \$20.0 million placement of PolyMet common shares in calendar 2011 in one tranche, and \$20.960 million purchase of PolyMet common shares in the Rights Offering.
 As a result of the series of financing transactions and the purchase by Glencore of PolyMet common shares previously owned by Cliffs, Glencore's current ownership and ownership rights of PolyMet comprises:

-- 78,724,821 shares representing 28.6% of PolyMet's issued shares; - \$25.0 million initial principal floating rate secured debentures due September 30, 2014.
-Including capitalized and accrued interest as at January 31, 2014, these debentures are exchangeable at \$1.2920 per share into 24,741,611 common shares of PolyMet upon PolyMet giving Glencore notice that it has received permits necessary to start construction of NorthMet and availability of senior construction finance in a form reasonably acceptable to Glencore or are repayable on September 30, 2014.
-Subsequent to January 31, 2014, the Company obtained an extension of the due date to the earlier of (i) PolyMet giving Glencore ten days' notice that PolyMet has received permits necessary to start construction of NorthMet and availability of senior construction finance, in a form reasonably acceptable to Glencore (the "Early Maturity Event"), and (ii) September 30, 2015.
-The exercise price of the exchange warrants and the number of warrants are subject to conventional anti-dilution provisions; and - Glencore holds warrants to purchase 6,458,001 million common shares at \$1.3007 per share at any time until December 31, 2015, subject to mandatory exercise if the 20-day VWAP of PolyMet common shares is equal to or greater than 150% of the exercise price and PolyMet provides notice to Glencore that it has received permits necessary to start construction of NorthMet and availability of senior construction finance, in a form reasonably acceptable to Glencore.
+- 78,724,821 shares representing 28.6% of PolyMet's issued shares; - \$25.0 million initial principal floating rate secured debentures due September 30, 2015.
+Including capitalized and accrued interest as at April 30, 2014, these debentures are exchangeable at \$1.2920 per share into 25,024,575 common shares of PolyMet upon PolyMet giving Glencore ten days' notice that it has received permits necessary to start construction of NorthMet and availability of senior construction finance in a form reasonably acceptable to Glencore ("Early Maturity Event") or are repayable on September 30, 2015.
+The exercise price of the exchange warrants and the number of warrants are subject to conventional anti-dilution provisions; and - Glencore holds warrants to purchase 6,458,001 million common shares at \$1.3007 per share at any time until December 31, 2015, subject to mandatory exercise if the 20-day volume weighted average price ("VWAP") of PolyMet common shares is equal to or greater than 150% of the exercise price and occurrence of the Early Maturity Event.
 The exercise price of the purchase warrants and the number of warrants are subject to conventional anti-dilution provisions.

-If Glencore were to exercise all of its rights and obligations under these agreements, it would own 109,924,433 common shares of PolyMet, representing 35.8% on a partially diluted basis, that is, if no other options or warrants were exercised or 33.5% on a fully diluted basis.
+If Glencore were to exercise all of its rights and obligations under these agreements, it would own 110,207,397 common shares of PolyMet, representing 35.9% on a partially diluted basis, that is, if no other options or warrants were exercised or 33.6% on a fully diluted basis.